justinjramalho/CS50-Finance/README.md

 ## 💻 How to Run

-1. **Live Demo**: The app is deployed and accessible at [https://cs50finance.pythonanywhere.com](https://cs50finance.pythonanywhere.com) (update with your actual subdomain after deployment).
+1. **Live Demo**: The app is deployed and accessible at [https://cs50finance.pythonanywhere.com](https://www.cs50finance.pythonanywhere.com).
 2. **Local Setup**:
    - Clone the repository:
         ```bash